mikeisesele/easylog/README.md

 - **Simplified Syntax**: Log directly from objects for a streamlined debugging experience.
 - **Custom Configuration**: Tailor logging behavior to your specific needs using custom loggers.
 - **Seamless Integration**: Easily integrate with popular logging libraries like Timber, Bugfender, and more.
-- **Automatic Contextual Info**: Gain insights into your code with automatically captured class and line number information.
+- **Automatic Contextual Info**: Gain insights into your code with automatically captured class and line number information. [ with few exceptions. see below ]
 - **Inline Logs**: Say goodbye to scattered log statements with support for inline logging, allowing you to embed log messages directly within your code.
 - **Multi-Logger Support**: Combine multiple logging solutions for simultaneous logs, enhancing flexibility and functionality.
 - **Multiple Logging Levels**: Cover all debugging scenarios with support for DEBUG, INFO, ERROR, VERBOSE, WARNING, and TERRIBLE_FAILURE levels.